 Vitamin D supplementation

 Evidence is mixed regarding whether vitamin D supplementation on its own is enough to cure SAD symptoms.
-A recent 2014 study could not demonstrate the affects of vitamin D on SAD.
+A recent August 2014 study published in the journal BMC Research Notes could not demonstrate the affects of vitamin D on SAD.

 How can I help myself today?